How to Choose the Right Commercial Air Conditioner

 Central air conditioning units are one of the most common options.
 They consist of a large condenser unit that distributes cool air through ductwork.

-These types of air conditioners come in dozens of formats.
-One of the most common varieties is the roof-mounted air conditioner.
+These systems come in dozens of formats, but one of the most common varieties is the roof-mounted unit.
 This is where the condenser units are mounted on the roof of the building, and ductwork distributes cool air through indoor vents.

 3. Variable Refrigerant Flow (VRF) HVAC

-Variable Refrigerant Flow (VFR) air conditioners are suitable for large and very large commercial spaces.
+Variable Refrigerant Flow (VRF) air conditioners are suitable for large and very large commercial spaces.
 Rather than circulating cool air throughout a building, VRF systems circulate refrigerant to individual air conditioning units.

 This gives you fantastic control over the temperature in each zone, and it avoids the need for bulky ductwork.